ThePieBaker90/On-The-Rim/Psycasts/Crosspath Psycasts/4th Level/Darius' Dislocate.md

 	- Instant
 - **Effects**:
 	- *You create a sphere of volatile [[Abomination Matter]], attempting to trap anyone caught within into a forceful teleport.*
-	- [[Abomination Matter]] surrounds a 10ft sphere centered on the initial point.
+	- [[Abomination Matter]] surrounds a 10ft sphere centered on the target point.
 Any creature within the sphere with enough remaining [[Movement Speed|Speed]] to reach the edge of the sphere may make a dexterity saving throw.
 		- A creature is teleported on a failed save, or if they don't/can't attempt a save.
 		- The creature is moved to the closest edge and are not teleported on a successful save.
 	- When teleported, the creature's relation to the point is kept in tact.
 The ending point's Yaw dimension (normal to the floor) may be rotated.